suyogyj/capstone-legal-docs-analysis/README.md

 ## Dataset

 A corpus of 196 Indian court cases on food safety was collected, filtered, and preprocessed.
 Minimal preprocessing was applied to retain document integrity.

-## Literature Review

-Explores traditional NLP approaches for legal analytics and the shift towards LLMs for tasks like entity extraction and summarization.
-Discusses challenges and benefits of combining LLMs with Knowledge Graphs for structured, cross-document analysis.

 ## Methodology